An atomic bulldozer, strongly ionizing along a very short path

 The alpha decays caused by the trace amounts of uranium found in blocks of granite will never escape the confines of the rock.
 Those particles emitted by atoms at the surface, however, will be stopped by the thickness of a sheet of paper, a pair of trousers or a glove.

 A well defined range

 This historic photograph shows the trajectories of 9 MeV alpha emitted from a radioactive source of thorium-C (polonium-212) inside a Wilson cloud chamber.
-The ‘shaving-brush’ aspect is due to the fact that alpha, issued with the same energy, have a well defined range and travel no farther than 11.5 cm in the chamber.
-The curve on the right illustrates the same effect is a different way : the percentage of alpha particles crossing a given thickness of matter, remains at 100% before falling sharply to 0 when this range is reached.
+The ‘shaving-brush’ aspect is due to the fact that alpha, issued with the same energy, have a well defined range.
+They travel no farther than 11.5 cm in the chamber.
+The curve on the right illustrates the same effect : the percentage of alpha particles crossing a given thickness of matter, remains at 100% before falling to 0 when this range is reached.

 The only time an alpha particle is dangerous is if it attaches itself inside living matter.
 Contact with the skin is not enough, as the epidermis is thick enough for the radiation to be absorbed entirely within the ‘dead’ layers of skin.
 Real risks arise from the inhalation of radioactive aerosols which come to rest on the cells of the lungs.
 When an alpha emitter finds itself inside an organ it can cause considerable damage, as the living cells absorb the brunt of the energy over very short distances.

 Alpha particles, which carry a positive electric charge of +2, are repulsed by the nuclei of other atoms.
 They do not have in general enough energy to enter in contact with target nuclei and induce nuclear reactions.
 There are exceptions : for instance in order to obtain neutrons sources, beryllium or boron nuclei (which are light nuclei) are bombarded by the alpha particles of americium-241 sources.